CarloNicolini/carlonicolini.github.io/sections/science/_posts/2019-07-20-Variational-inference-in-the-spectral-entropy-framework.md

 ---
 layout: post
-title: Variational inference in the spectral entropies framework
+title: Variational inference in Tensorflow in the spectral entropies framework
 categories: science
-published: false
+published: True
-date: 2018-05-21
+date: 2019-07-20
 use_math: true
 ---